Are you still scratching your head sometimes when it comes to GDPR? Have no fear—our legal team is here to answer all

 Please keep in mind that GDPR protects the personal information of natural persons and not companies’ details.
 However, the answer to this question is yes, you can send cold emails to people at companies.
 They need to be B2B emails that meet requirements establishing a legal basis.
-By having a strong reason to claim that the company the person works at will benefit from your offer.
+You should have a strong reason to claim that the company the person works at will benefit from your offer.
 That said, unrequested marketing materials cannot just be sent out to random email addresses.
 There needs to be a logical connection.

 68. Do I need to include something in my Terms and Conditions if I plan to use my customers’ email addresses to send them newsletters?

 According to GDPR, you need to have a legal basis for personal data processing.
 In your case, if your customers made a purchase from you then you can rely on legitimate interests.
 You are allowed to send them direct marketing emails.
 But keep in mind, this rule applies only in case data subjects bought something from you.
 It doesn't apply to passive users.
 In your Terms and Conditions, you could indicate that if a customer makes a purchase then they will receive direct marketing emails.
 You should also state that the person is able to unsubscribe from your emails at any time.